Filyus/vulkan-app/README.md

 4. **Clean Build**: Try running `cargo clean` and then `cargo build` to force a clean rebuild

 If the app fails to run with validation layer errors, it will automatically fall back to running without validation layers.

-### Common Issues

-- **Render Stretching**: If the scene appears stretched when resizing the window, ensure shaders are compiled with the latest source code
-- **Compilation Errors**: Check that the GLSLC compiler is available in your PATH (included with Vulkan SDK)
-- **Aspect Ratio Issues**: The camera system automatically handles aspect ratio changes, but shader compilation is required for updates to take effect

 ## Contributing